Numa Pompilius: Kingship

-After the death of Romulus, there was an interregnum of one year in which members of the Senate exercised the royal power in rotation for five days in a row.
-In 715 BC, after much bickering between the factions of Romulus (the Romans) and Tatius (the Sabines), a compromise was reached, and the Senate elected the Sabine, Numa, who was approximately forty years of age as the next king.
+After the death of Romulus, there was an interregnum of one year, in which members of the Senate exercised the royal power in rotation, each for five days in a row.
+In 715 BC, after much bickering between the factions of Romulus (the Romans) and Tatius (the Sabines), a compromise was reached, and the Senate elected the Sabine Numa, who was approximately forty years of age, as the next king.

 At first, Numa refused the offer of kingship.
 He argued that Rome, under the influence of Romulus's rule, was still a country of war.
 It needed a ruler who would lead their armies, not someone who lived a life of piety and reflection.
 However, his father and Sabine kinsmen, including his teacher and the father of Numa's son-in-law, Marcus, along with an embassy of two senators from Rome, together persuaded him to accept.
 In Plutarch and Livy's account, Numa, after being summoned by the Senate from Cures, was offered the tokens of power amid an enthusiastic reception by the people of Rome.
 He requested, however, that an augur should divine the opinion of the gods on the prospect of his kingship before he accepted.
 Jupiter was consulted, and the omens were favourable.
 Thus approved by the Roman and Sabine people and the heavens, he took up his position as King of Rome.

 According to Plutarch, Numa's first act was to disband the personal guard of 300 so-called celeres (the "Swift") with which Romulus permanently surrounded himself.
-This gesture is variously interpreted as self-protection in the face of their questionable loyalty, a sign of humility, or a sign of peace and moderation.
+This gesture is variously interpreted as self-protection in the face of their questionable loyalty, a sign of Numa's humility, or a sign of peace and moderation.

 Based on Roman chronology, Numa died of old age in 672 BC.
 After a reign of 43 years, he was about 81 years old.
-At his request, he was not cremated but instead buried in a stone coffin on the Janiculum near the altar of Fons.
+At his request, he was not cremated, but instead buried in a stone coffin on the Janiculum, near the altar of Fons.
 Tullus Hostilius succeeded him.

 Rome had two kings in succession who differed in their methods.
-Romulus was a king of war while Numa was a king of peace, and thus Rome was well versed in both the arts of war and peace.
+According to Livy, Romulus was a king of war while Numa was a king of peace, and thus Rome was well versed in both the arts of war and peace.